 Field Guide to the Common Wetland Plants

-To assist with wetland plant identification in West Virginia, WVDEP is currently preparing a field guid to the 100 most common wetland plants (and their look-alikes) in the state.
+To assist with wetland plant identification in West Virginia, WVDEP is currently preparing a field guide to the 100 most common wetland plants (and their look-alikes) in the state.

 Two formats are avalable: